sarajw/StaticSvelteKitBlog/src/routes/posts/newA11y.md

 ---
 title: "How We All Benefit from Accessibility"
 date: "2022/05/21"
-exerpt: A general musing on accessibiliy (a.k.a. a11y), online and offline.
+exerpt: A general musing on accessibility (a.k.a. a11y), online and offline.
 image: accessibility.png
 ---